ibm-build-lab/cp4d-install/4.0/SWE_INSTALL.md

 TBD

+## Finding console and login information

+URL: go to `Routes` in the OpenShift Console and change project to `cp4d`.
+You should find the route listed.
+User: `admin`
+Password: Reveal value for `admin-user-details` secret in the `cp4d` project.

 ## Destroy Resources

 To destroy created resources, change into the automation directory you created the resources from and exec into ibmcloud environment container: